There are hundreds of different diets, each somewhat different from one others. That can be confusing; at least it was for me.

 Three parameters can describe all diets.

-- Those that forbid eating one or more of the primary macronutrients or ingredients.
-(Including vegetarians and vegans.)
+- Those who forbid eating one or more of the primary macronutrients or ingredients.
+(This includes vegetarians and vegans.)

 - Diets that prohibit the consumption of industrialized and processed foods.
 Recommend non-genetically modified organic foods.